atmire/CSL63/README.md

 # Acknowledgement <a name="Acknowledgement"></a>

 The CSL patch has been funded by the University of Bordeaux (www.u-bordeaux.com) and developed by Atmire (https://www.atmire.com/).

+# Features <a name="Features"></a>

+## CSL management <a name="CSL-management"></a>

+A page has been added at "/citations" to manage the available citation formats.
+This page is available for any logged in user, and a link to it has been added in the sidebar under "my account".

+The page displays a table of all citations visible to that user, with the possibility to view, edit or delete them.
+It also contains a form to upload a new citation format.
+The new citation can be either global (visible to all users) or personal (only visible to the current user and to admins).

+Only admins can create global citation formats, regular users won't see this checkbox.

+Styles can be downloaded from https://github.com/citation-style-language/styles

+## Exporting citations <a name="Exporting-citations"></a>

+A button named "Citations" has been added to the top of the item view page and the search results list.
+Users can export citations by clicking that button and choosing their desired style.
+Logged out users will only see the global styles, logged in users will also see their personal styles.
+After selecting the desired style, the user needs to select his desired format in the dialog.

 # Patch Installation Procedures <a name="Patch-installation-procedures"></a>